securzecom/dpdpa-docs/src/pages/privacy.md

 # Privacy Policy

-_Last Updated: 25th November 2025_
+_Last Updated: 01st December 2025_

 This website (dpdpaedu.org) is a community-driven initiative managed by **Navneetpriya Softech Solutions LLP (Securze)**.
 We are committed to protecting your privacy and ensuring transparency in how this website functions.